tianyugu-1022/ProgrammingFinalProject/README.md

 # Associative Memory Experiment
 Associative memory refers to the ability to form and later retrieve links between separate pieces of information.
-Instead of remembering items in isolation, people often remember relationships,such as which word appeared with which other word, or which cue predicts a target.
+Instead of remembering items in isolation, people often remember relationships, such as which word appeared with which other word, or which cue predicts a target.
 This kind of memory is central to everyday functioning (e.g., remembering a person’s name when you see their face) and is commonly studied using paired-associate or cued-recall tasks, where part of a learned episode is presented as a cue to trigger retrieval of the missing information.

 ---
 ## Aim of the Experiment